pay-theory/payment-components/README.md

 -   **payment-profile-name**: The payment profile to use for the payment.

-If you there is no paymentFor more information on payment profiles check out the [Payment Profiles](docs/PAYMENT_PROFILE.md) documentation.
+For more information on payment profiles check out the [Payment Profiles](docs/PAYMENT_PROFILE.md) documentation.

 ```javascript